TIGRLab/TIGRSlurm-Docs/README.md

 #### Inspecting your first job

-Once you've submitted a job you can check its status via the `sacct` command in terminal. `sacct` will only show your jobs and what their statuses are.
+Once you've submitted a job you can check its status via the [`sacct`](https://slurm.schedmd.com/sacct.html) command in the terminal. `sacct` will only show your jobs and what their statuses are, unless you specify otherwise using the `-u` option with another username.
 For example you might see something like:
 ```
        JobID    JobName  Partition    Account  AllocCPUS      State ExitCode
 ------------ ---------- ---------- ---------- ---------- ---------- --------